$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Introduction

 \end{enumerate}

-Our construction of $p$-adic $L$-functions is geometric and is based on the theory of automorphic symbols on the Hilbert modular variety $Y_K$ introduced in \cite{dimitrov}.
-Given an affinoid $\gU$ of the weight space containing the weight of $\pi$ and given a non-zero $U_p$-eigenclass $\Phi$ in the compactly supported overconvergent cohomology $\rH^d_c(Y_K, \cD_\gU)$ we attach in \S\ref{automorphic symbols} a canonical admissible $\cO(\gU)$-valued distribution $\ev_K(\Phi)$ on $\Gal_{p\infty}$.
-Specializing to the case where $\Phi$ corresponds to the $p$-adic family passing through $\widetilde\pi$ (see Theorem \ref{free-etale}) we define $L_p(\lambda,\chi,s)$ as the $p$-adic Mellin transform of $\ev_K(\Phi)$ (see \S\ref{ss:2var}).
-A specific feature of our treatment is that, thanks to a precise choice of a $p$-refined automorphic newform in $\pi$, the interpolation formula for $L_p(\lambda,\chi,s)$ has no superfluous factors, allowing us to establish the concise functional equation (ii).
-In addition to using improved $p$-adic $L$-functions constructed in \S\ref{ss:improved}, the proof of (iii) requires an extra input from $p$-adic Hodge theory, namely the existence of rigid analytic triangulations in the category of $(\varphi, \Gamma)$-modules.
+Our construction of $p$-adic $L$-functions is geometric, based on the theory of automorphic symbols introduced in \cite{dimitrov} and on the construction of eigenvarieties using overconvergent cohomology as in \cite{urban} and \cite{hansen}.
+For a Hilbert modular variety $Y_K$ this was initiated in \cite{barrera} and is fully developed in the present work.
+Given an admissible affinoid neigbourhood $\cU$ of the weight of $\pi$ in the weight space, and given a non-zero $U_p$-eigenclass $\Phi$ in the compactly supported overconvergent cohomology $\rH^d_c(Y_K, \cD_\cU)$, we attach in \S\ref{automorphic-symbols} a canonical $\cO(\cU)$-valued distribution $\ev(\Phi)$ having controlled growth on the Galois group of the maximal abelian extension of $F$ which is unramified outside $p\infty$.
+Specializing to the case where $\Phi$ corresponds to the $p$-adic family passing through $\widetilde\pi$ (see Theorem \ref{free-etale}) we define $L_p(\lambda,s)$ as the $p$-adic Mellin transform of $\ev(\Phi)$ (see \S\ref{ss:2var} and \eqref{eq:padicL}).
+A specific feature of our treatment is that, thanks to a precise choice of a $p$-refined automorphic newform in $\pi$, the interpolation formula for $L_p(\lambda,s)$ has no superfluous factors, allowing us to establish the concise functional equation (ii) (see Theorem \ref{t:functional-equation-2}).
+While the proof of (iii) uses the improved $p$-adic $L$-functions constructed in \S\ref{ss:improved}, reinterpretting (iii) in terms of arithmetic $\mathscr{L}$-invariants requires an extra input from $p$-adic Hodge theory, namely the existence of rigid analytic triangulations in the category of $(\varphi,\Gamma)$-modules.